-Epigenetics (Epi; from the Greek word meaning above) teaches us how our thoughts, environment and perceptions, influences our genes; this means we cam choose to be anything we want.
-It leaves no room to carry the mistakes of others in your family tree, or your past.
+Epigenetics (Epi; from the Greek word meaning above) teaches us how our thoughts, environment and perceptions, influences our genes; this means we can choose to be anything we want.
+It leaves no room to carry the mistakes of others in your family tree or your past.
 You can therefore be anything you want to be, it depends on how badly you want it.

 Again the key lies in questioning your belief system.
 There are so much lies in what has been taught to us.
 We need to examine how the things we were taught assists us on who we are becoming.
-If you see what you are learning is not helping you to develop, then you have the choice to leave it and focus your time on something more productive.
+If you see what you have learned or are learning is not helping you to develop, then you have the choice to leave that behind and focus your time on something more productive.

 Your time is valuable, do not waste it.
 Do not waste your time on things that robotize you.
 Power lies on accomplishing what you really want!

 We need to learn to tune to the magic of the moment; its is a skill that takes time to learn but worth trying every day as too many of us are stuck in the past or stuck worrying about the future.
-We need to recognize that the past can not be changed and the future will only be the result of today, so focus on today!
+We need to recognize that the past cannot be changed and the future will only be the result of today, so focus on today!
 In now way I am trying to dismiss what happened to you or your own actions; what I mean is this: Use them as lessons and energy to propel you forward in life vs. keeping you chained–it takes time; no one in their right mind is expecting you to do this overnight.

 The key to all of this comes down to accepting who you are, which is the result of questioning your beliefs.
-Once you start questioning your beliefs (the roots of it all), then you start discovering and separating who you are from what others taught you to be.
-The more you start to rediscover the real you, the more fear starts disappear and you start accepting your own uniqueness and realizing… You have no competition!.
+Once you start questioning your beliefs (the roots of it all) then you start discovering and separating who you are from what others taught you to be.
+The more you start to rediscover the real you, the more fear starts to disappear and you start accepting your own uniqueness and realizing… You have no competition!

-Life is not race so breathe!
+Life is not a race…. so breathe!
 For some of us it can be so liberating to take a breath; a real one after years and years of impose beliefs and fears.
-It ca be so liberating to let go.
-You let go of years of baggage that wasn’t even yours!.
-Now you end up feeling lighter.
-You learn to stand up, to be you!
+It can be so liberating to let go.
+You let go of years of baggage that wasn’t even yours!
+Now you end up feeling lighter, you learn to stand up, to be you!

-We are taught to live for others, to put so much effort on the image others have of us, at the end all we end up with is just false ideas of who we are, not reality.
+We are taught to live for others, to put so much effort on the image others have of us, at the end all we end up with is just false ideas of who we are.
 Do not live apologizing for your existence, choose to be you!

-Develop a healthy perception of the world; that only comes as a result of embracing yourself, which lies in questioning your beliefs.
-One step builds another.
-Its all based on our thinking, so let go of limited beliefs no matter how old you are for it’s never too late.
+World on developing a healthy but accurate perception of the world; that will comes as a result of embracing yourself, which lies in questioning your beliefs–one step builds another.

 3.-Radical Action.- The action of expanding; bringing an idea into reality.
 The ability to build momentum, which propels you to move forward.
 Radical action is a concept that governments are very familiar with.

-The word government emanates from the latin “to govern your mind” or in plain wods “to control your mind” So why not take radical action towards governing your own mind.
+The word government emanates from the Latin “to govern your mind” or in plain words “to control your mind” …so why not take radical action towards governing your own mind?